INTRODUCTION

 The comet with its six rays occupied half the sky.

-Sometimes sheaves of sparks flashed by it, scattering like fireworks.
+Sometimes sheaves of sparks flashed around it, scattering like fireworks.
 At five o'clock in the evening it began to rain small stones, injuring and killing several thousand people.

 The streets were empty.
 Only corpses remained and the automata were abandoned to the mercy of fate, which, not controlled by anyone, wandered around in their red and yellow jester's suits and laughed merrily.

-From Whitman's window, I saw how the "Perseus", traversing ever narrowing circles, launched one air mine after another after some invisible target.
+From Whitman's window, I saw how the "Perseus", traversing ever narrowing circles, launched one air mine after another at some invisible target.

 Dirty, ragged figures flashed through the streets, at first they appeared one by one, timidly, then in small crowds, and then finally moved in a solid mass.
-The savages moved from the eastern part of the city, and before them, the population of Heliopolis retreated farther and farther to the west.
+The savages moved from the eastern part of the city, and before them, the population of Heliopolis retreated further and further to the west.

 Whitman and I left the city before dawn, as the light of the comet was already eclipsing the light of the sun, or more correctly - when the comet's nucleus was at its zenith.

 On the bridge near the Arch of the World, we had to wait more than an hour until we managed to cross to the other side of the river.
-The lucky ones who managed to get on the aeroplanes had long since escaped, and now only huge cargo ships were flying, on which the government saved papers from the parliament and governmental offices, gold from the pantries of the state bank, and the most important criminals.
+The lucky ones who managed to get on the aeroplanes had long since escaped, and now only huge cargo ships were flying, on which the government saved the papers from the parliament and governmental offices, the gold from the pantries of the state bank, and the criminals of upmost importantance.

 Walking across the field was very difficult.
-At every step there were potholes and burrows in which savages lived before the appearance of the comet.
+At every step there were holes and burrows in which savages lived before the appearance of the comet.

 I fell into these pits several times and only got out of them with great difficulty.